srinathsibi/GhostDriver/Readme.md

 The codes for analyzing the data are dependent on the folder structure since they naviagate between folder to folder to get the data for cliiping.
 The recommended folder structure is shown below.
 The repo is cloned into a folder in the same directory level as the study data folder.
 Make sure to organize all the study data this way.

 ![FileStructure](/FolderStructureGD.jpg)

+Please ensure that the folder name does not contain any '-', '/', or other special characters.
+The only special characters allowed are '_'.
+Other characters cause issues when entering the name through user input.